Jackson-Davis leads Indiana past No. 16 Illinois 65-63

 UP NEXT

-Indiana: Faces either fourth-seeded Rutgers or No. 24 Iowa in Saturday’s first semifinal.
+Indiana: Faces No. 24 Iowa, the No. 5 seed, in Saturday’s first semifinal.

 Illinois: Waits for Selection Sunday.